|Cinnamon Basil Just Waiting for Harvest|

 |Finished Cinnamon Basil Jelly|

 So in the early 1990's when we had just moved into our house, The Herbal Husband asked what I was going to do with the lemon basil and cinnamon basil.
 I said confidently I'm going to make jelly.
 Having made some grape jelly with a friend, but not very well.
-I had found Renee Shepherd's scented basil jelly recipe in Phyllis Shaudy's book, Herbal Treasures.
+I had found Renee Shepherd's recipe in Phyllis Shaudy's book, Herbal Treasures.
 It has been my go to recipe for basil jelly and other herbal jelly for years.
-I just went to Renee's link above and found a photo of my lemon and cinnamon basil jellies!
-Thanks Renee!
+I wrote about it for Mother Earth News.
+If you Google cinnamon basil jelly recipe, you will be able to find it.
 It is a wonderful and delicious recipe.
 Tomorrow I will be making one of my last raspberry jam batches and then the lemon basil jelly.
 I'm thinking I will have three or four batches to make!

 Hope you have had a great day in your herb garden.
 Keep watching the chores list as I will try to keep it up to date with what I am doing.
 We are starting to work on what we are digging up and taking cuttings from to come inside!
 Talk to you later.